baites/baites.github.io/_posts/2017-10-30-fibonacci-closed-form-expression.md

 where \\|[\cdot]\\| denote round to the closest integer.

-In following blog we will look if it is possible to derive this formula without the assistance the ansatz.
+Now the question is, is it possible to derive this formula without being assisted by the ansatz?
+Can we gain more insight about why this particular close form?
+I am planning to explore these questions in future blogs.

+#### References

 [^1]: This is by no means new, see for example the [wikipedia entry](https://en.wikipedia.org/wiki/Fibonacci_number).
-However, the particular form I choose to prove was written by me without using external references.
+However, the particular form I choose to prove it, it was written by me without using external references.